Gentle, non-invasive, paediatric care techniques may work for babies and children.

 Cycles of Development: In Traditional Chinese Medicine (TCM), the kidney energy is responsible for growth and development of the whole body.
 In ancient texts, it is said that males and females develop at different rates: females develop in cycles of 7 years, and males develop in cycles of 8 years.
-These cycles are taken into consideration when treating children and babies with TCM, as specific development milestones take place at specific ages.

 Gentle Techniques Used: Young children and babies are incredibly responsive to the non-invasive techniques to ensure smooth energy flow and to optimise their developing bodies.
-The gentler techniques used in TCM treatments of young children and babies may involve gentle tapping of specific areas, gentle stroking along the developing meridian lines and/or the use of specialised non-invasive instruments developed for use in paediatric treatments like a tei-shin (see picture).
+The gentler techniques used in TCM for young children and babies may involve gentle tapping of specific areas, gentle stroking along the developing meridian lines and/or the use of non-invasive instruments developed for use in paediatric treatments like a tei-shin (see picture).